A phenomenological model of QCD monopole hadron interactions: Introduction

-Some of phenomenological effects are predicted from our model.
+We predict some of phenomenological effects obtained by the analysis of the monopole quark interactions.
 Because the chiralities of quarks are not conserved in the presence of the monopoles, chiral magnetic effects may not arise in high energy heavy ion collisions.
 The effects are caused by the chiral imbalance in QGP produced in the early stage of the collisions, i.e. the stage of glasma decay.
-The chiral imbalance is washed out of QGP owing to the monopole excitations in QGP near quark hadron transition temperature.
-Furthermore, partial chiral restoration may arise in nuclei because the chiral condensate diminishes in nucleon just as the monopole condensate diminishes.
-Color electric fields in nucleon expel the magnetic condensate.
+The chiral imbalance is washed out of QGP owing to the monopole excitations appearing near deconfinement transition temperature.
+Furthermore, we predict that partial chiral restoration, i.e. the decrease of hadron masses may arise in dense nuclear matters.
+This is because the monopole condensate diminishes in the matters.
+Stronger color electric fields in the matters expel the monopole condensates than those do in hadrons.
+The chiral condensates diminish owing to the decrease of the monopole condensates.
+The chiral condensates are generated by the monopole condensation in our model.

-In the next section(\ref{boundary}), we discuss the monopole quark interactions and show that we need to impose a boundary condition on quarks at the monopoles.
-The condition explicitly violates the chiral SU(2)$_A$ symmetry.
-Then, we propose a SU(2) linear sigma model coupled with the monopoles in section(\ref{su(2)}).
-The coupling term breaks the chiral symmetry and mixes the monopoles and isoscalar scalar mesons, i.e. sigma meson in the SU(2) model.
-We show that the mixing term is small.
-In section(\ref{monopole}) we identify an observable monopole as invariant states under Weyl symmetry.
-In section(\ref{decay}) we discuss how the observable monopole decays into hadrons.
-The decay proceeds through a small component of the monopole in the sigma field, which couples with pions in SU(2)$_V\times$SU(2)$_A$ invariant way.
-In section({\ref{su(3)}) we generalize a hybrid SU(2) linear sigma model to a hybrid SU(3) linear sigma model.
-Discussion and conclusion follow in the final section (\ref{con}).
+In the next section (\ref{boundary}), we discuss the monopole quark interactions and show that we need to impose a boundary condition for quarks at the monopoles.
+The condition explicitly violates the chiral SU$_A(2)\times $U$_A$(1) symmetry.
+Thus, the pions are not Nambu-Goldstone bosons.
+We show that the monopole quark interaction is weak relative to the other hadronic interactions.
+The weakness of the interaction causes the small pion masses.
+We discuss some phenomenological consequences of the monopole quark interactions.
+Then, we propose a SU(2) linear sigma model coupled with the monopoles in section (\ref{su(2)}).
+The monopole hadron coupling explicitly breaks the chiral symmetry and mixes the monopoles with isoscalar scalar mesons, i.e. sigma meson in the SU(2) model.
+In section (\ref{monopole}) we identify an observable monopole as an invariant state under Weyl symmetry.
+In section (\ref{small mixing}) we show that the monopole hadron interaction is small in the SU(2) model.
+We also explicitly show the masses of the hadrons and the monopoles, and their mixing in the model.
+In section (\ref{decay}) we discuss how the observable monopole decays into hadrons.
+The decay proceeds through a small component of the monopole in the sigma field, which couples with pions in SU$_V$(2)$\times$SU$_A$(2) invariant way.
+In section ({\ref{su(3)}) we generalize a hybrid SU(2) linear sigma model to a hybrid SU(3) linear sigma model.
+Summary and conclusion follow in the final section (\ref{con}).

-\section{chirality non conserved monopole quark interaction}
+\section{Chirality non conserved monopole quark interaction}

+First, we would like to show that the chiralities are not conserved in the monopole quark scattering.
+That is the chiral U$_A$(1) symmetry is broken.